-Android – 4.2 stars with 4 ratings
+Android – 4.2 stars with 4 ratings (*no longer available)

 This Android app helps you track the frequency and severity of your daily emotional responses.
 Once you identify your ED thoughts, the app helps you address them by offering strategies and tips for consciously resisting your urges.
 If you have anorexia or bulimia, this app can help you cope with feelings of fullness, eating regular meals, avoiding purging, and developing a healthy relationship with food.

 Cognitive Behavioral Therapy (CBT) is a popular treatment for eating disorders.
 This app is best utilized in conjunction with the help of an ED therapist.
 It allows you to keep track of upsetting events that stress or upset you, rate the level of emotional response, and get a therapeutic reading that corresponds to your troubles.
 This app may help you with stress, anxiety, negative thinking, self-control problems, and relationship issues.